upsilon-x/game-services/README.md

 within metamask.

 ## Using Truffle
-Within `truffle develop`, you gain access to more commands.
+Within `npm run development`, you gain access to more commands.
 The following commands will be assume that you are within it.

 Nothing special has to be done to ensure that the data wihtin your developer blockchain is saved.
 Ganache will automatically do it for you when you close and reopen the workspace.

 After you migrate, you shouldn't have to do it again.
-But, if you mess up a contract's state, you should be able to migrate again: `migrate --reset`.
+But, if you mess up a contract's state, you should be able to migrate again: `migrate --reset all`.
 Be careful.
 Using migrate will reset all of your contracts.

 If you are running tests, please follow